NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 ### Selecting an assessing clinician

 Select a registered clinician that appears under ‘Assessing clinician’.
+You’ll only see users that have been added with a clinician status.
+For more information, see [managing users](https://guide.ravs.england.nhs.uk/managing-users/).

 The clinician will remain the same until you make new selections during your session or log out.

 ### Selecting an assessment date